Trump campaign chairman Paul Manafort was just found guilty of tax and bank fraud

 — Christal Hayes (@Journo_Christal) August 21, 2018

-The verdict arrived as Donald Trump’s former personal attorney, Michael Cohen, pleaded guilty to tax, bank, and campaign finance charges in a New York City courtroom.
+The verdict arrived as President Donald Trump’s former personal attorney, Michael Cohen, pleaded guilty to tax, bank, and campaign finance charges in a New York City courtroom.
 The campaign finance violations stem from payments to alleged Trump mistresses Stormy Daniels and Karen McDougal.
 In his plea, Cohen admitted making the payments at Trump’s direction for the purpose of “influencing the election.”

-Manafort is the first defendant charged by Special Counsel Robert Mueller to be convicted in a trial.
+Manafort is the first defendant charged by special counsel Robert Mueller to be convicted in a trial.
 Several targets of Mueller’s probe, including Manafort’s longtime employee Rick Gates, who testified against Manafort, have pleaded guilty and cooperated with prosecutors.

 Leaving the courthouse on Tuesday evening, Manafort’s lawyer Kevin Downing said his client was “disappointed” by the outcome of the trial and “evaluating all his options at this point.”

-Manafort was charged with money laundering and evading taxes by disguising more than $30 million in income he received from the Ukrainian government and Ukrainian businessmen to promote the country’s then-president Viktor Yanukovych, a pro-Russian leader.
+Manafort was charged with money laundering and evading taxes by disguising more than $30 million in income he received from the Ukrainian government and Ukrainian businessmen to promote the country’s then-president, Viktor Yanukovych, a pro-Russian leader.
 Manafort’s earnings dried up when Yanukovych was ousted by a popular uprising in 2014, causing the longtime Republican operative to resort to defrauding banks to secure loans he used to support a lavish lifestyle, the government said.

 “Mr. Manafort lied to keep more money when he had it, and he lied to get more money when he didn’t,” prosecutor Greg Andres said Wednesday in his closing argument.